Did you know that 31 percent of credit card owners never redeem the rewards they earn from using their cards?

 2. Set Up Automatic Payments

 One surefire way to pay more than you should on your credit card bills is to make late payments.
-If you want to save money while using your credit cards, make sure you’re paying your bill on time every month.
+If you want to save money while using your favorite credit cards, make sure you’re paying your bill on time every month.

 If you have a hard time remembering when your bills are due, set up automatic payments so you never forget again.
 Some lenders will even lower your interest rate a little bit when you sign up for these payments.